rentifly/nilvalidator/README.md

 ## ✅ Behavior

-Only fields tagged with `nilvalidator:"notnil"` are checked.
+Only fields tagged with `nilvalidator:"required"` are checked.

 The following kinds are supported: